Guidelines for Financial Aid

 Because there are more requests for assistance than funds available, AIM has adopted guidelines for the Financial Aid Committee to use when allocating grants.

-To determine the need for financial aid, AIM Academy utilizes the criteria employed by the School and Student Services for Financial Aid (SSS by NAIS).
-Starting in November, parents may log in to the family portal on SSS by NAIS and begin to submit the necessary forms.
+To determine the need for financial aid, AIM Academy utilizes the criteria employed by the School and Student Services for Financial Aid (SSS by Community Brands).
+Starting in October, parents may log in to the family portal on SSS by Community Brands (SSS) and begin to submit the necessary forms.
 For help logging into the family portal for the first time, please click here.

 AIM Academy’s SSS code is: 4415